code-distortion/adapt/README.md

      * others.
      *
      * e.g. overwrite the "mysql" connection with the "sqlite" connection's
-     * details so sqlite is used instead.
+     * details so SQLite is used instead.
      *
      * @var string
      */